Table of Contents

 Numbers help recruiters picture the impact you’ve made in your previous roles.
 Consequently, boosting your credibility as a candidate.
 Make those quantitative results work for you by utilizing visual stats.
 These can be used to convey your skill level, number of completed projects, awards, etc. Take a look at the example below.

 A positive recommendation by your past manager or client can help you stand out on your infographic resume.
 We suggest including one to two sentences of your past performance’s testament.
-This provides your target companies further insight into your relevant strengths and accomplishments.
+This provides your target companies with further insight into your relevant strengths and accomplishments.

 A timeline infographic is one of the optimum ways to communicate the key milestones of your career progression and professional growth.
 It will help paint a picture of your relevant experiences in the reader’s mind.
 Here is an example of how a career timeline can be visually presented.

 e) Company Logos

 Rather than just listing the name of the company, you can include their official logo on your infographic resume.
 Don’t restrict your document to just previous employers.
 You can also add the logos of the website that featured your work or organizations you have volunteered in, if applicable.